 Thankfully an entire ecosystem of mobile apps are available that will help you do just that.
-Whether you need to check your bank balance while waiting for soccer practice to end or manage your freelance income, here are some essential apps that will provide insight and clarity no matter where you are.
+Whether you need to check your bank balance while waiting for soccer practice to end or manage your freelance income, here are some essential apps that will provide insight and clarity no matter where you are financially.

 A credit monitoring service may be one of the most useful financial apps if you want to retire early.
 Always improving your financial health as well as protecting yourself from identity theft may be two main reasons to sign up.
-Smart credit offer you among other things more insight with integrated personal finance tools, a 120 day plan to improve your credit score, the ability to contact lenders through Score Builder and unlimited credit report refreshes in the convenience of a mobile app or desktop – your choice!
+Smart credit offers you among other things more insight with integrated personal finance tools, a 120-day plan to improve your credit score, the ability to contact lenders through Score Builder and unlimited credit report refreshes in the convenience of a mobile app or desktop – your choice!